General Questions:

 A. Students can ask that transcripts and reference forms emailed to [email protected].
 Students may also upload transcripts and references directly into the student application.
 If your high school requires that official transcripts be mailed, please contact the Education Program Coordinator at [email protected]

-A. No. The Hutton Program is open to students who will be rising high school juniors, rising high school seniors, and rising college freshmen at the time of the summer internship.
-Students must be 16 years of age by January 16, 2024.
-With this in mind, for the summer 2024 Hutton cohort, we will be accepting students who will graduate from high school in 2024, 2025, and 2026.
+A. No. The Hutton Program is open to students who will be rising high school seniors and rising college freshmen at the time of the summer internship.
+Students must be 16 years of age by June 1.
+With this in mind, for the summer 2025 Hutton cohort, we will be accepting students who will graduate from high school in 2025 and 2026.

 Student Schedules and Required Hours: